h8d13/ZazuLago-VM/README.md

 It will open again!
 We want to be on the disk instead of ISO after initial-install.
 This let's you do post-install basics.

 Finally, now you can use these options or just any input to skip and run the normal encryption/decryption mechanisms.
+Program detects automatically if it's encrypted or not using the .bin format.

 ----

 ## How does it encrypt?

 hedgen2c usage:
+- e/d flag
+- source
+- destination
+- magic n°

 ```
 ./hedgen2c e hello.png helogoencrypted.png 420 && ./hedgen2c d helogoencrypted.png helogogodecrypted.png 420 && ./hedgen2c d helogoencrypted.png helogogocorruptedonpurpose.png 6969
 ```

 Works off any number between 0 and 4294967295.
 And logs on the same file.
-IF you were to encrypt something and delete this file make sure to remember your magic number.
+If you were to encrypt something and delete this file make sure to remember your magic number.

         # Example #I for in #O for out
         """